 We educate undergraduates with an eye toward both of these features of philosophy: its rich and varied historical traditions and its ongoing contemporary relevance.
 Students not only learn the greatest thinkers, theories, and texts of the history of philosophy, they are also challenged to develop their own ideas, to apply philosophy to their own lives, and to use philosophy to address the pressing issues of our times.

 Department of Political Science

 Students interested in American politics, the politics of other nations, international relations, and/or political theory can pursue four degree options in the political science department.
-We offer bachelor of arts degrees in political science and international politics.
-The department also offers two new bachelor of science degrees -- one in political science, the second in social data analytics -- that emphasize data analysis and research across all areas of political science.
+We offer B.A. degrees in political science and international politics.
+The department also offers two B.S. degrees—one in political science, the second in social data analytics—that emphasize data analysis and research across all areas of political science.

 Department of Psychology

 Many people associate psychology with psychological therapy and the practice of clinical psychology.
 There are actually many other important areas of scientific psychology, such as cognitive, developmental, industrial/organizational, and social psychology.

 The School of Public Policy brings together expertise from across the University to educate the next generation of problem solvers and leaders.
 Current focus areas include data/science analytics, health policy, children and family policy, labor and employment relations, information technology, international policy, and criminal justice.

 Ranked among the top programs in the nation, the sociology program offers undergraduate students a broad liberal arts education with courses in family, religion, government, race, class, and gender, among other areas.
 The criminology program is one of the nation's top programs in this area.
 Our undergraduate program promotes an understanding of crime and the criminal justice system and how they are related to human behavior, social environments, and government policy.

 Department of Spanish, Italian, and Portuguese